aeronje/git_setup/git_notes_english.md

+# git_setup
+This repository serves as a guide for installing and using Git on Windows.

 # English well-mannered version

-**Do not follow these 10 steps carelessly if [Git is not yet installed on your Windows computer](https://aeronjechocolateysetup.vercel.app/).**
+**Do not follow these 10 steps carelessly if [Git is not yet installed on your Windows computer](https://aeronjegitsetup.vercel.app/).**

 1. Visit the repository on GitHub that you want to fork using your web browser.